Peacock-Farrell eyeing Davis' record

 |Coverage: Listen on Radio Ulster; live text commentary on the BBC Sport website & app; highlights on BBC One Northern Ireland and BBC iPlayer 23:05GMT

-Northern Ireland goalkeeper Bailey Peacock-Farrell believes he could one day break the British international caps record currently held by his captain Steven Davis.
+Northern Ireland goalkeeper Bailey Peacock-Farrell believes he could one day break the British international caps record held by his captain Steven Davis.

-The Rangers midfielder has made 130 appearances and is likely to add to that in upcoming World Cup qualifiers against Lithuania and Italy.
+Rangers midfielder Davis has made 130 appearances and is likely to add to that in upcoming World Cup qualifiers against Lithuania and Italy.

 Peacock-Farrell, 25, is on 27 caps but believes he can catch his skipper.